untitled-programmer/untitled-programmer/README.md

 ## 🌤️ Fun Fact

-**Outside of technology, I have a passion for exploring nature, nothing is more beautiful than ending the day by watching the sunset under a tree.
+**Outside of technology, I have a passion for exploring nature, nothing is more beautiful than ending the day by watching the sunset from under a tree.**